Preserve source IP when using an Ingress Controller

 - Helm: Helm, the package manager for Kubernetes, is required for installing the NGINX Ingress Controller or Traefik.
 If you haven't installed Helm yet, you can do so through our Civo Marketplace when setting up your cluster.

-could enhance your command-line experience.
-Visit the jq documentation for installation instructions. - Familiarity with Kubernetes Concepts: A basic understanding of Kubernetes concepts, such as deployments, services, and ingress, is necessary to follow the instructions effectively.
+jq, a lightweight and flexible command-line JSON processor, for parsing command output.
+While not mandatory, installingjqcould enhance your command-line experience.
+Visit the jq documentation for installation instructions. - Familiarity with Kubernetes concepts: A basic understanding of Kubernetes concepts, such as deployments, services, and ingress, is necessary to follow the instructions effectively.

 Installing NGINX Ingress Controller